jjniemeyer/dgPutterPro/README.md

 [ ] - testing

-[ ] - refactor to use blueprints and app factory pattern
+[x] - refactor to use blueprints and app factory pattern

-[ ] - stylesheets
+[x] - styles

 [ ] - visualizations for user progress